tarwn/lessthandot-hugo/blogs/content/posts/2011-03-30-automate-database-restore-to-remote.md

 **Expressions**

 As stated in the Variables section; Expressions are used in several areas for this task in order to allow for mobility and reusability of the package.
-Creating the package to run one distinct restore on a specific database is fine, but we’d want to prevent work hours wasted on changing hard-coded values later when we want to expand the use.
+Creating the package to run one distinct restore on a specific database is fine, but we'd want to prevent work hours wasted on changing hard-coded values later when we want to expand the use.

 The variables, DiffBackupPath, DiffRestorePath, FullBackupPath and FullRestorePath are the first evaluated variables we will look at.